tulane-cmps6610-fall-2025/problem-set-01-arturoAltamirano/answers.md

 2. **SPARC to Python**

   - 2b Ultimate output is the greatest value between the 2 inputs.
+The procedural steps are:

          1) At the start of each invocation, if either input is equivalent to 0, return the counterpart input among the pair of (a, b) - evaluating them in the order of input a, then input b.

          2) Else if neither input is 0, assign the lesser value to variable x, and the greater to variable y.

          3) Pass (x,y) to a recursive invocation of Foo (step 1 - self), with variable a mapped to variable y, and variable b mapped to the result of variable y mod variable x.